mbrtargeting/aws-mwaa-local-runner/README.md

 #### DAGs

-1. Add DAG code to the `dags/` folder.
+Add DAG code to the local dir such as `~/development/airflow/dags`, then will be sync to `dags/` folder.
-2. To run the sample code in this repository, see the `tutorial.py` file.

 #### Requirements.txt

-1. Add Python dependencies to `dags/requirements.txt`.
+1. Add Python dependencies to local dir such as `~/development/airflow/dags/requirements.txt`.
 2. To test a requirements.txt without running Apache Airflow, use the following script:

 ```bash
 ./mwaa-local-env test-requirements
 ```

-Let's say you add `aws-batch==0.6` to your `dags/requirements.txt` file.
+Let's say you add `aws-batch==0.6` to your `~/development/airflow/dags/requirements.txt` file.
 You should see an output similar to:

 ```bash
 Installing requirements.txt